lolhalolol1/Halo-4-PBR/README.md

 For templates that include "cov", "em", and "coat" in the name, additional features will be useable and an additional combo map will be required with different channels being used depending on which features are included in the template.
 The channels that are used for each feature are as follows:

-  	-R: Clear-coat Rughness 	(for templates that allow for a clear-coat on materials, with the "coat" suffix)
+  	-R: Clear-coat Roughness 	(for templates that allow for a clear-coat on materials, with the "coat" suffix)
   	-G: Clear-coat Mask			(for templates that allow for a clear-coat on materials, with the "coat" suffix)
-	-B: Covenant Mask			(for templates that allow for irridecence on materials, with the "cov" or "covn" suffix)
+	-B: Covenant Mask			(for templates that allow for iridescence on materials, with the "cov" or "covn" suffix)
 	-A: Emissive Mask			(for templates that allow for emissive regions on materials, using the term "em")

-Templates that have "covn" in the name wil also allow for an extra detail normal map that's masked in by the "Covenenant Mask".
+Templates that have "covn" in the name will also allow for an extra detail normal map that's masked in by the "Covenant Mask".
 There are also templates that include support for detail textures ("det"), colour-change ("cc" and "cc_previs), and alpha clip ("clip")
 I'll assume you're familiar enough with these to know what textures you'll need.